-Places to stroll: the university on the east side of Via III Febbraio (the anatomy theater, built in 1594, is the oldest of its kind and can be visited on the Palazzo Bo tour), Piazza Cavour, the city's heart, Prato Della Valle, the largest public square in Italy.
+Places to stroll: The university on the east side of Via III Febbraio (the anatomy theater, built in 1594, is the oldest of its kind and can be visited on the Palazzo Bo tour), Piazza Cavour, the city's heart, and Prato Della Valle, the largest public square in Italy.

-Between Sant'Antonio and the Prato della Valle is Padua's fantastic Orto Botanico, which you'll see on page two.
+Between Sant'Antonio and the Prato della Valle is Padua's fantastic Orto Botanico.

 The symbol of Padua is the Palazzo della Ragione.
 It is the heart of the old town, surrounded by market squares piazza delle Erbe and the piazza dei Frutti.